cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 :::

 :::warning
-If all validators opt out from an Opt-In chain, then the chain would halt.
+If all validators opt out from an Opt-In chain, the chain will halt with a consensus failure upon receiving the VSCPacket with an empty validator set.
 :::

 ### How to set specific per consumer chain commission rate?